sonect/sonect-sdk-ios/README.md

 and return an array of objects that implement `SNCPaymentMethod` protocol, which will represent the available payment methods from your bank, i.e. different accounts.

-In order to check if your bank can authorize a certain amount to be paid, the object implementing `SNCPaymentMethod` will have to implement
+In order to check if your bank can authorize a certain amount to be paid, the object implementing `SNCPaymentMethod` protocol will have to implement

 `- (void)canPayAmount:(SNCTransactionAmount *)amount withHandler:(SNCPaymentMethodAvailabilityHandler)paymentAvailabilityHandler;
 `

-check for balance, and then return the permission to proceed with payment, or an error if one occured while checking for the balance.
+check for the account balance, and then return the permission to proceed with payment, or an error if one occured while checking for the balance.

-In order to process the payment, your object implementing `SNCPaymentMethod` will need to create an `SNCTransactionMetadata` object and pass it back to the SDK for processing.
+In order to process the payment, your object implementing `SNCPaymentMethod` protocol will need to create an `SNCTransactionMetadata` object and pass it back to the SDK for processing.
 The SDK will call `-payAmount:withHandler:` for you, and you will pass back the necessary info via `SNCPaymentMethodHandler`.
 This can happen asynchronously.

 ```
 -(void)payAmount:(SNCTransactionAmount *)amount withHandler:(SNCPaymentMethodHandler)handler;